jhudsl/Intro_to_OTTR/docs/01-getting-started.md

 For any set of file changes, its recommended you file a pull request (which [the section below](#getting-started-with-the-github-workflow) will guide you on if you are unfamiliar).
 Filing a pull request initiates a series of checks done automatically by GitHub actions which will help you as you add content to your course (If you commit directly to the `main` branch, you will not reap the full benefit of these automatic checks).

 These checks will do important things like:
-* Check that the all the urls actually take learners somewhere
+* Check that the all the urls actually take learners somewhere (`check-urls`)
-* Check that the code is styled using the `styler` package
+* Check that the code is styled using the `styler` package (`style-and-sp-check`)
-* Check that the spelling is correct using the `spelling` package
+* Check that the spelling is correct using the `spelling` package (`style-and-sp-check`)
-* Create previews of the rendered versions of the course
+* Create previews of the rendered versions of the course (`render-preview`)
-* Check the formatting of any quizzes
+* Check the formatting of any quizzes (`check-quizzes`)

+You can adjust what checks are run by editing the `config_automation.yml` file.
+This is further discussed in this section about [the GitHub Actions](https://github.com/jhudsl/OTTR_Template/wiki/How-to-set-up-and-customize-GitHub-actions-robots).

 ## File changes to be made